Tag: Forced marriage

 Bride kidnapping, or “bridenapping”, happens in at least 17 countries around the world, from China to Mexico to Russia to southern Africa.
 In each of these lands, there are communities where it is routine for young women and girls to be plucked from their families, raped and forced into marriage.
 Few continents are not blighted by the practice, yet there is little awareness of these crimes, and few police investigations.

 Well, you see, it’s something that happens to women and girls, and it doesn’t matter what happens to them.
 They aren’t really people you know.
-They look like people, sort of, but that’s deceptive – it’s just an outer thing, like the skin on a mango. … Read the rest
+They look like people, sort of, but that’s deceptive – it’s just an outer thing, like the skin on a mango.
+They’re not really real people who feel things and think about things, the way you and I do.
+They’re hollow inside.
+It doesn’t matter what happens to them.

 The familiar pretty story: